0x416c6578/0x416c6578.github.io/notes/go-class.md

 - Interface satisfaction in Go is implicit - if a type implements the methods of an interface it automatically satisfies that interface, no _implements_ like keyword required
 - A method is a special type of function that has a receiver parameter before the function name
   - This receiver parameter is actually just syntactic sugar for an additional argument for the thing the method is being called on, equivalent to _self_, _this_ etc. in other languages
-- You can put methods on any user defined type, not just structs
+- You can put methods on any user defined type, not just structs (although you can't put methods directly on inbuilt types)
+  - E.g. you can define `type IntSlice []int` and attach a method to this named user-declared type, but you can't attach a method to `[]int` directly
 - An example interface is the `Stringer` interface - this defines a method `String()` that can be used to stringify the receiving thing

 ```go